su-Pro/implementing_os_by_rust/README.md

-# implementing_os_by_golang
+# implementing_os_by_rust
-how to implement an operating system by golang ?
+how to implement an operating system by rust?